sonolilis/frima-31938/README.md

 ### Association

+- has_one         :buy
-- belongs_to :users
+- belongs_to      :user
-- belongs_to :orders
+- belongs_to      :order